jhh37/projective-ba/README.md

-- The conference travel was funded by the British Machine Vision Association (BMVA), Cambridge University Engineering Department (Ford of British Trust), Christ's College (University of Cambridge) and Cambridge Philosophical Society.
+- The conference travel was funded by the British Machine Vision Association (BMVA), Cambridge University Engineering Department (Ford of British Trust) and Christ's College (University of Cambridge).